European Ombudsman

-The European Ombudsman is an inter-institutional body of the European Union that holds the institutions, bodies and agencies of the EU to account, and promotes good administration.
-The Ombudsman helps people, businesses and organisations facing problems with the EU administration by investigating complaints, as well as by proactively looking into broader systemic issues.
-The current Ombudsman is Teresa Anjinho.
+The European Ombudsman is an inter-institutional body of the European Union tasked with investigating complaints made by people, businesses and organisations concerning potential maladministration within EU bodies and institutions.

+The current Ombudswoman is Teresa Anjinho.
 The European Ombudsman has offices in Strasbourg and Brussels.

 History

-The European Ombudsman was established by the Maastricht Treaty and the first, Jacob Söderman of Finland, was elected by the European Parliament in 1995.
+The European Ombudsman was established by the Maastricht Treaty.
+The first holder of the position, Jacob Söderman of Finland, was elected by the European Parliament in 1995.
 The current Ombudsman, Teresa Anjinho of Portugal, took office on 27 February 2025.

 Appointment

-The European Ombudsman is elected by the European Parliament.
-The Ombudsman is elected for a renewable term of 5 years.
+The European Ombudsman is elected by the European Parliament, for a renewable term of 5 years.
+At the beginning of each parliamentary term, the European Parliament calls for nominations for the position.
+Each candidate must be supported by at least 40 members of the European Parliament.
+Following a vote, the candidate receiving the majority of votes cast is elected.

 At the request of Parliament, the Ombudsman may be removed by the Court of Justice if "(s)he no longer fulfils the conditions required for the performance of his duties or if (s)he is guilty of serious misconduct".

 Remit and powers

 Any EU citizen or entity may ask the Ombudsman to investigate potential maladministration in an EU institution.
 Maladministration can include problems such as: administrative irregularities, unfairness, discrimination, abuse of power, failure to reply, refusal to provide information and unnecessary delays.
 The Ombudsman cannot investigate the European Court of Justice in its judicial capacity, the General Court, the Civil Service Tribunal, national and regional administrations (even where EU law is concerned), judiciaries, private individuals or corporations.

+In addition to the core function of investigating individual cases, the Ombudsman can proactively carry out "strategic inquiries" into wider, systemic issues.

 The Ombudsman has no binding powers to compel compliance with their rulings, but the overall level of compliance is high.
 The Ombudsman primarily relies on the power of persuasion and publicity.